 Traditional Ceremony Options

-of vows.
-Unification ceremonies are not only a symbol of togetherness, they're also flexible elements of a wedding.
-These
+exchange of vows.
+Unification ceremonies are not only a symbol of togetherness, they're also flexible elements of a

-ceremonies can be "opened up" to include important family members, such as the bridal couple's parents.
-Children from
+wedding.
+These ceremonies can be "opened up" to include important family members, such as the bridal couple's parents.

-previous marriages can play a part, as can the guest in a smaller wedding.
-Candle and rose ceremonies are common choices for
+Children from previous marriages can play a part, as can the guest in a smaller wedding.
+Candle and rose ceremonies are

 Rose Ceremony